top of page

 EMDR Therapy Training Versus Certification

-Upon successful completion of Part I and Part II trainings as well as 10 hours of consultation, you will have completed EMDR therapy training.
-You can then practice EMDR with clients within your scope of practice.
+Upon successful completion of Part I and Part II trainings, 10 hours of consultation, required reading, and an open-book learner assessment, you will have completed EMDR therapy basic training and are considered EMDR trained.
 If you desire to further your knowledge, EMDRIA certification may be for you.
 EMDRIA certification denotes deeper understanding and greater clinical skill.
 Certification requires additional consultation, continuing education, letters of recommendation, etc. Click here for full list of certification requirements.
 Click here for information on consultation with Kara Niccum.

 bottom of page